stokedesco/gf-element/readme.txt

 == Credits ==

-This plugin was developed by GravityKit.
+This plugin was developed by StokeGravityElementor.
 Gravity Forms is a product of Rocketgenius, Inc. Elementor is a product of Elementor Ltd. This plugin is not affiliated with or endorsed by Rocketgenius, Inc. or Elementor Ltd.

 == License ==
 This plugin is licensed under the GPLv2 or later.